Teen Treatment Programs Helping Teens Struggling with Depression

 How does Solstice East help Teens with Depression?

-Solstice East is a groundbreaking treatment center that guides teenage girls through the healing process of diagnosed depression.
+Solstice East is one of the leading treatment facilities for teenage depression.
+We guide teenage girls through the healing process of diagnosed depression.
 Our approach is holistic and progressive.
 Solstice East always puts the student’s best interests at the heart of our programs.
 We know that no two students are alike, that’s why our treatments are specialized for each individual.

 Our main goal is for teenagers to feel accepted and welcome.
 Developing a sense of trust and familiar relationships allows for students to be open to various therapy options.
 Once trust is established, Solstice East can assess the student and determine which type of depression treatment is best for her.

 Our most unique approach for treating depression in teenagers is Milieu Therapy.
-This type of therapy sets Solstice East apart from other facilities because it focuses on a true reality-based therapeutic approach.
+This type of therapy sets Solstice East apart from other residential treatment centers for teenage depression because it focuses on a true reality-based therapeutic approach.
 Teens connect socially with a multitude of groups within our facility.
 Creating an everyday lifestyle therapy approach allows our students to gain insight into themselves and others around them.

 What are the Causes of Teenage Depression?